-August 12th marks the 100th anniversary of the death of John Philip Holland, a Clare man recognized as “the father of the modern submarine.”
+August 12th 2014 marked the 100th anniversary of the death of John Philip Holland, a Clare man recognized as “the father of the modern submarine.”
 Much of Holland’s pioneering work on submarines was done after he emigrated to the United States in 1873.

 Despite many challenging times and rough currents, Holland persevered for decades to refine and perfect his vision of a submersible craft.